Subscription Fee

 With marketplaces, sellers find a flexible opportunity to integrate into an existing eCommerce ecosystem and set up an online store at affordable costs.
 Since these marketplaces are already established and known amongst consumers, sellers can begin selling their wares fairly quickly, improve their reach, and build brand awareness.

-Many retailers now turn to online marketplaces and sign up to use their platform with a fee.
+Many retailers now turn to online marketplaces and sign up to use their platform for a fee.
 Depending on the marketplace they choose and the services they use, sellers incur different types of subscription fee.

 Types of Subscription Fee Marketplaces